missjody/ReactPortfolio/README.md

 ## todos

   * /home
-    * Animated photos for headshot and working at the computer
     * Some sort of inspirational message on the footer
   * /projects
     * add sixth project
-    * add an animation to the element on load
   * /contact
-    * LinkedIn
-    * GitHub
     * Resume
-    * Phone Number
-    * Email Address
-  * /404
-    * Design something cute
 * Set up new favicon
 * Set up manifest?
 So that it still works while offline?
 INclude favicon and index.html
 * GitHub